AkchurinDA/Fortuna.jl/README.md

 </div>

 ## Description
-`Fortuna` is a general purpose Julia package for structural reliability analysis.
+`Fortuna` is a general-purpose Julia package for structural reliability analysis.

 ## Installation
 To install `Fortuna` package, type `]` in Julia REPL to enter package manager mode and execute the following command: